 How many treatments will I need?

 This varies from patient to patient.
-There is typically a course of treatments, which will be discussed with you upon your initial intake.
-Some patients do feel improvement after the first treatment; however the majority of improvement is typically noticed between 5-15 treatments.
+There is typically a course of treatments, which will be discussed with you upon your initial appointment.
+Some patients feel improvement after the first treatment, but most of the improvement is typically noticed between 5-15 treatments.